 The BSP Data Interchange Specifications Group (BDISG) is established by the Passenger Services Conference (PSC) to develop and maintain technical solutions within the BSP Data Interchange Specifications Handbook (DISH) for the exchange of passenger ticketing and related data between travel agents and airlines for remittance and settlement purposes.

 One of the main objectives of the BDISG is the minimization of local requirements, cost reduction, and decreasing inconsistencies.
-The BDISG has undertaken a major analysis study of the DISH standards and has developed numerous enhancements to warrant the adoption of a new DISH Revision 22 (pdf).
+The BDISG has undertaken a major analysis study of the DISH standards and has developed numerous enhancements to warrant the adoption of DISH Revision 22.

-This Revision represents one of the most important upgrades in recent years, and will enable a lot of new reporting functions benefitting our Members as outlined below.
+This Revision represents one of the most important upgrades in recent years, and enables a lot of new reporting functions benefitting our Members as outlined below.

 - The reporting of coupon-level taxes made possible for airlines